CharredNights - SilverNights - Charlotte

 About this site

-I want to leave a trace on this world, at least some evidence that my extraordinary, youthful, passionate self once existed.
+I want to leave a trace on this world, at least some evidence that my passionate self once existed.

 Assorted Thoughts

-I must admit that I often envy my past self, who had the time and courage to create art without being too bothered by societal expectations or the harsh realities of adulthood.
-I was rather ignorant and reckless, as all I had and cared was art.
+I must admit that I often envy my past self, who had the time and courage to create art without being too bothered by external expectations.

-Art, since then, has become an innate part of me, flowing through my veins and flourishing in my heart.
+Art, since then, has become an innate part of me.
 I've attempted to bury it under the dusts of time and the desire for prestige, but the urge resurfaces repeatedly.
 However, this resurgence is always held back by my inner uncertainties and a number of external factors.
 Fearful of pursuing art as a “waste of time”, or as an opportunity cost of something that is “more valued by society”, I fail my artistic desires again and again.
 Although the fault lies with my own apprehensions, I can't help but blame modern society for undervaluing this essential aspect of the human experience.

 Nonetheless, continuing on, I’d like to venture into various different mediums and subject matters, transcending the constraints that have been set mentally myself.
 I’ve grown tired of digital art, though it was my only feasible option, given its convenience and accessibility.
 I yearn to dive deeper into different realms of artistic expression.